AdrianSchneble/nap/srs.md

 The game should be as bug-free as possible.
 Any game-breaking bugs will be fixed as soon as possible, even after the release.

 ### 3.4 Performance

-[The system&#39;s performance characteristics are outlined in this section.
-Include specific response times.
-Where applicable, reference related Use Cases by name.

-- Resource utilization, such as memory, disk, communications, and so forth.

 #### 3.4.1 Ressource utilization